 j.
 Large inoperable window

 The beautiful feature window is large, cold and painted shut.
 Servicing the window will make it operable once again to facilitate a ventilation strategy; sash locks should be fitted so it can be securely left open.
 The window would also benefit from polycarbonate secondary glazing, both cost-effectively draught-proofing as well as improving thermal insulation.
-This may be best applied in two section as storage of such a large panel can be challenging, being able to remove and replace a smaller top section during spring and autumn may also be an advantage.
+This may be best applied in two sections as storage of such a large panel can be challenging, being able to remove and replace a smaller top section during spring and autumn may also be an advantage.
 This applies to many other windows in the property and could be looked at in more detail as part of further considerations.

 Inoperable windows – painted shut